 The minimum requirements to be a local medical examiner in Virginia include:

-- A valid Virginia license as a doctor of medicine or osteopathy, Nurse Practitioner, or Physician Assistant
+- A valid, unrestricted Virginia license as a Doctor of Medicine, Doctor of Osteopathic Medicine, Nurse Practitioner, or Physician Assistant

 - A valid United States driver’s license

-Please send a letter of interest requesting appointment as a local medical examiner along with a copy of your curriculum vitae, driver’s license, and Virginia professional license to:
+If interested, please submit a letter of interest requesting appointment as a local medical examiner along with a copy of your curriculum vitae, driver’s license, and Virginia professional license.
+Interest in being appointed as a local medical examiner may be mailed directly to the Chief Medical Examiner (address below) or emailed to the State Project Manager at firstname.lastname@example.org.

 William T. Gormley, M.D., Chief Medical Examiner